anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-document-from-template-and-SignNow.rst

-How to create a document from a template in Microsoft Flow and sing it using SignNow
+How to create a document from a template in Microsoft Flow and sign it using SignNow
 ##################################################################

 In this article, we will show you how easy is to create any document from a template using `Plumsail documents connector`_ for `Microsoft Flow`_ and sign the ready document with the help of `SignNow connector`_.